The Employment Law Review: Luxembourg

 The legislation does not specifically rule, restrict or prohibit background checks on applicants.
 However, background checks must comply with the general principles resulting from legislation on privacy, protection of personal data and discrimination.

 The processing of criminal data (i.e., convictions or judicial proceedings) shall be prescribed by law, otherwise it is strictly forbidden.
-Following the reform of the legislation on criminal records – in force as of 1 February 2017 – an employer may request a job applicant's criminal record under the condition that the request is specified in the job advertisement and is justified by the specific needs of the position.
+Following the reform of the legislation on criminal records – in force as of 1 February 2017 – except for specific activities where specific rules apply (e.g., childcare workers) – an employer may request a job applicant's criminal record provided that the request is specified in the job advertisement and is justified by the specific needs of the position.
 The criminal records of an applicant cannot be kept longer than one month following the conclusion of the employment contract; the criminal records of unsuccessful applicants must be destroyed immediately.

 During employment, restrictive rules apply (except where specifically prescribed by law) as the employer cannot request new criminal records unless the employee is assigned to new functions.
 Specific rules apply for jobs involving regular contact with minors.